-Museveni’s directive is set to rattle many of his bureaucrats : AP picture President Museveni should be credited over his circular to some of his ministers that is making rounds on social media.
-In the directive, issued yesterday and addressed to his ministers of Finance, Public Service, and chairpersons of the Public Service Commission and… Continue reading Museveni finally Sees the light on bloated government.
+Museveni’s directive is set to rattle many of his bureaucrats : AP picture President Museveni should be credited for his circular to some of his ministers in which he complains about multiple Agencies and Authorities that are being used as cash cows for their administrators in form of ridiculous salaries and not doing any significant… Continue reading Museveni finally Sees the light on bloated government.
 Sort of.

 Now I know how ridiculous lots of you think this proposition is, but please stay with me.
 This is going to be a long slog. ************ The science is finally out.
 Women with Big Bums have smarter kids than those with small bums.
 You can look it up, ICYMI.
 According to University of Pittsburgh scientists… Continue reading Can’t Get a Hot Gal?
 Blame Museveni

 [South Sudan refugees fleeing to Uganda (AP photo) Mr. Museveni is a cunning politician.
 In a ridiculously effective way.
 He has little legitimacy at home as he has done little for his impoverished people.
 So where does he look to improve it?
 To the West and its global elite, because unlike his helpless, impoverished people,… Continue reading Uganda’s ‘Generous’ Refugee Policy: Museveni’s other Con Job on The West